8 Awesome Things to Do in Hastings

 2. Do a winery tour

 Hawke’s Bay is New Zealand’s oldest wine region and largest producer of full-bodied red wines in the country.
 It would almost be a sin to not visit some of the wineries and vineyards while in Hastings!
 With 72 wineries in the region, your options are pretty much endless.
-Hop on a winery biking tour, shuttle bus tour, or self-guided tour from cellar door to cellar door tasting the country’s finest wines.
+Hop on a winery biking tour, shuttle bus tour with Vines and Views or Hawke’s Bay Scenic Tours, or self-guided tour from cellar door to cellar door tasting the country’s finest wines.
 Pick up a winery map from the local information centres.

 Location: All around Hastings.